Autódromo de Tocancipá

 Autódromo de Tocancipá is a motor racing circuit located in Tocancipá, Cundinamarca, Colombia.
 It is the official headquarters of the 6 Hours of Bogotá, Campeonato Nacional de Automovilismo (CNA), and TC2000 Colombia.

 History

 Based on an idea launched in 1980, Autódromo de Tocancipá was inaugurated on 7 February 1982, two years after Autódromo Ricardo Mejía was demolished.

 The record for the fastest average speed over a race lap was achieved by the Colombian Óscar Tunjo with a time of 1:01:262 and 160.135 km/h on average during the qualifying sessions of the 2014 edition.
-It was previously held for nineteen years by his fellow compatriot, Juan Pablo Montoya, with a time of 1:02:077 and 158.03 km/h on average, achieved during the 1995 edition.
+It was previously held for nineteen years by his compatriot, Juan Pablo Montoya, with a time of 1:02:077 and 158.03 km/h on average, achieved during the 1995 edition.

 On the nearby Kartódromo Juan Pablo Montoya, an annual kart race takes place, bringing together many international drivers each year.

 Layout

 Autódromo de Tocancipá is normally raced in a clockwise direction; however, 6 Hours of Bogotá is raced in a counterclockwise direction.